Workplace Harassment Research Project

 Intervening in Workplace Harassment with Participatory Theatre

-In the fall of 2021, front line Saskatchewan health care workers as well as representatives from CUPE or SEIU-West who represent them, participated in our forum theatre presentations, entitled...
+In the fall of 2021, front line Saskatchewan health care workers as well as representatives from CUPE or SEIU-West who represent them, participated in a series of forum theatre presentations, entitled...

 Healthcare: CODE BLUE (video trailer)